tkannab/Udacity-DAND-T2-P4-Tableau-Story/README.md

 First, you will choose a data set from the [Data Set Options](https://docs.google.com/document/d/1w7KhqotVi5eoKE3I_AZHbsxdr-NmcWsLTIiZrpxWx4w/pub?embedded=true) document.
 Then, create a visualization that communicates the findings. document or find a data set to explore and visualize.
 You should choose a data set based on your prior experiences in programming and working with data.
 The data set you choose will not increase or decrease your chances of passing this project.

 ### Step Two - Get Organized
-Eventually you�ll want to submit your project and share it.
+Eventually you'll want to submit your project and share it.
 To do so, you need to create a zip folder that includes the following:

 - **Write-up**: PDF or Markdown file that includes links to your Tableau Public workbooks, published online, and a write-up with four sections.
 See [HERE](https://onlinehelp.tableau.com/current/pro/desktop/en-us/publish_workbooks_tableaupublic.html) if you need help publishing your Tableau Public Workbook.
 	- **Summary**: in no more than 4 sentences, briefly introduce your data visualization and add any context that can help readers understand it